Joanadarknes/linkedin-backend/README.md

 ---

-## 🐳 Como instalar o PostgreSQL no Windows: https://blog.cod3r.com.br/como-instalar-o-postgresql-no-windows/
+## 🐳 Como instalar o PostgreSQL no Windows

 1.Para começar a instalação do PostgreSQL faremos o download diretamente do site oficial, a partir desse link.